Sparse Interaction Additive Networks via Feature Interaction Detection and Sparse Selection: Limitations and Future Work

 \section{Limitations and Future Work}

 A primary limitation of the current work is its focus on multilayer perceptrons whereas modern state-of-the-art results are dominated by geometric deep learning and transformer architectures.
 Extending this procedure to more general architectures is a key direction for bringing interpretability to domains like computer vision and natural language.
+Such domains can further customize the FIS algorithm to respect specific structures like spatial locality and knowledge graph semantics.

-Another important direction of research includes a better theoretical understanding how the benefits of SIAN scale with the dimensionality of the dataset and the number of samples provided, especially in the presence of noise as well as theory which accurately models the empirically observed distributions of feature interactions.
+Another important direction of research includes a better theoretical understanding how the benefits of SIAN scale with the dimensionality of the dataset and the number of available samples, providing yet another lens to study the implicit biases of deep neural networks.
+Developing theory which accurately models the empirically observed distributions of feature interactions in real-world data, especially in the presence of heteroscedastic noise and correlated features, is of great interest for this direction.

 Multiple experiments confirm that SIAN can produce powerful and interpretable machine learning models which match the performance of state-of-the-art benchmarks like deep neural networks and NODE-GA2M.
 Further experiments show that FIS can be applied to more general machine learning algorithms.
 Hopefully, future work will be able to further clarify this sparse interaction perspective and help deepen our understanding of the generalization performance of neural networks.